 Meningitis Outbreak Caused by Contaminated Steroid Injections

-Help from Norfolk Pharmaceutical Injury Attorneys
+Help from Virginia Pharmaceutical Injury Attorneys

 A recent outbreak of fungal meningitis has impacted individuals across 23 states.
 Currently, the Centers for Disease Control and Prevention (CDC) have reported 170 cases of fungal meningitis, including 14 fatalities.
 According to the CDC, the fungal meningitis outbreak was caused by contaminated steroid injections manufactured by the New England Compounding Center (NECC).